 No, the FurtherJustice Legal Accelerator Grant is intended to support the growth of a direct civil legal services program.
 The purpose of the grant is to support the program itself, and not any one aspect of the program.
 While in many cases, the hiring of a lawyers will be the first necessary step in the creation of a legal services program, the grant may be used to fund any expenses in creating (or expanding) a legal services program at a community-based organization including, without limitation, the salaries of non-lawyers, rent for private space for client meetings, legal research, court costs, the purchases of needed equipment, and certain fees for service.

 No, FurtherJustice has not limited its Legal Accelerator Grant program to any particular civil legal issue areas.
-We welcome applications from community-based organizations that have identified unmet civil legal needs in their community and plan to launch or expand an in-house legal program to better address those needs, whatever the needs may be.
+We welcome applications from community-based organizations that have identified unmet civil legal needs in their community and plan to launch or expand a legal program to better address those needs, whatever the needs may be.

 It depends.
 The Legal Accelerator Grant supports direct civil legal services within community-based organizations; it does not support other social services.
 If the reentry program will primarily involve direct civil legal services, such as advice with respect to employment or housing discrimination or assistance with government benefit denials, the program is eligible to apply for a FurtherJustice Legal Accelerator Grant.
 However, if the reentry program will primarily provide social services, such as job training or mental health counseling, it is not eligible for a FurtherJustice Legal Accelerator Grant.